chenxiunt/LocalRelevant_Geo-Obfuscation/README.md

 - **Memory**: 8 GB RAM (16 GB recommended for larger datasets)
 - **Disk Space**: 2 GB of free space for MATLAB installation and artifact files

+After running "main.m", the results are stored in the following mat file:
+- "cost.mat": Utility loss caused "LR-Geo"
+- "cost_lower.mat": The lower bound of the utility loss
+- "nr_iterations.mat": The number of iterations of Benders decomposition
+- "computation_time.mat", Computation time of "LR-Geo"

 If you are using our code, please cite our PETS paper.
 You may use the following BibTex entry: